NeKoRoSYS/NeKoRoSYS/README.md

   </table>
 </div>

 <p align="center"> *Not actualized yet!
-But I do have decent experience with handling Linux, git, and bash scripts. </p>
+But I do have decent experience with handling Linux, git, Docker, and reading/writing bash scripts. </p>

 <br>